morgandonze/Paratrooper/README.md

 2. Make it executable: `chmod +x paratrooper.py`
 3. Set up alias (add to your `~/.bashrc` or `~/.zshrc`): `alias pt='python3 paratrooper.py'`
 4. Run `pt init` to create your first task file

+**Note**: The help text in the code shows `tasks` as the command name, but the README uses `pt` as the alias.
+Both work - use whichever you prefer!

 ---